Thegladster/chess-bot-v3/README.md

 **IMPORTANT:** MAKE SURE YOUR CHESS WINDOW IS IN WINDOWED FULLSCREEN.
 If your chess window is in split screen mode, then it will _not_ be consistent.

 Press the square on the top right of your window to enable Windowed Fullscreen.
-You can also press key `F11` to enable true Fullscreen, but keep in mind that when using the chess bot in the future, the window will always have to be true fullscreen or else the screenshot will not capture accurately.
+You can also press key `F11` to enable true Fullscreen, but keep in mind that when using the chess bot in the future, the window will always have to be true fullscreen or else _the screenshot will not capture accurately_.

-Additionally, the chessboard location for playing vs a human and playing vs a computer are in **DIFFERENT SPOTS**.
+> The chessboard location for playing vs a human and playing vs a computer are in **DIFFERENT SPOTS**.
 If you would like to use the bot against a computer, then you will have to use different measurements than the one you use for playing against a human.

 &nbsp;&nbsp;&nbsp;&nbsp;**b.** Take three screenshots of your chess window.